Man found dead in Henrico with ‘obvious signs of trauma’

-HENRICO COUNTY, Va. – Henrico Police have launched a death investigation after a man was found with dead with “obvious signs of trauma” at an eastern Henrico apartment complex.
+HENRICO COUNTY, Va. – Henrico Police have launched a death investigation after a man was found with dead with "obvious signs of trauma" at an eastern Henrico town home community.

-When officers arrived to the scene they found an adult male dead with obvious signs of trauma to the body.
+When officers arrived, they found an adult male dead with obvious signs of trauma to his body.

-CBS 6 reporter Chelsea Rarrick spoke with a neighbor off camera, he said his wife heard gunshots and called police.
+CBS 6 reporter Chelsea Rarrick spoke with a neighbor off camera who said his wife heard gunshots and called police.

 Rarrick also said someone at the scene shouted "where is my daddy" while crying.